-14.1 Using a Discovery Board
+14.1 GEX on a STM32 Discovery Board

-It has been proposed earlier in the text that STM32 Nucleo and Discovery development boards might be used as the hardware platform for this project.
-Indeed, a Discovery board with STM32F072 [57] was used as a development platform for the majority of the GEX firmware.
-This inexpensive board may be used to try the GEX firmware without having access to the custom hardware.
+It has been proposed earlier in the text that STM32 Nucleo and Discovery development boards might serve as the hardware platform for this project.
+Indeed, a Discovery board with the STM32F072 was used to development a major part of the GEX firmware.
+This inexpensive board may be used to try GEX without having access to the custom hardware.